-GDPR applies to all companies and organisations, including freelancers, even who store personal information in an address book.
+GDPR applies to all companies and organisations, including freelancers, even those who store personal information in an address book.
 All material or digital devices and software should be checked and audited to be sure that all personal data on it is protected according to the new regulation.

 What if you are located outside the EU?

-GDPR is applied not just towards the organisations located in the EU, but to any global operating company that processes data of the EU individuals, offers goods and services to them or monitors their behavior.
+GDPR is applied not just towards the organisations located in the EU, but to any globally operating company that processes data of the EU individuals, offers goods and services to them or monitors their behavior.

 What is “Personal Data” and what does “processing” mean?

-Moreover, some categories of personal data are under higher level of protection due to their sensitive origin.
-That includes information about political opinion, religious and philosophical beliefs, race and ethnic origin, trade union membership, genetic data, biometric and health data, information about person’s sex life and orientation, criminal record information.
+Moreover, some categories of personal data are under a higher level of protection due to their sensitive origin.
+That includes information about political opinion, religious and philosophical beliefs, race and ethnic origin, trade union membership, genetic data, biometric and health data, information about a person’s sex life and orientation, criminal record information.

 Processing of personal data means any operation that is conducted on personal data or on sets of personal data.
 Regardless if it is performed automatically, any process that stores or consults personal data is determined as processing.
-Most common activities are collection, recording, systemisation , structuring, storage, adaptation or alteration, retrieval, consultation, usage, disclosure by transmission, dissemination or opening information by any means, alignment or combination, restriction, erasure or destruction.
+Most common activities are collection, recording, systemisation, structuring, storage, adaptation or alteration, retrieval, consultation, usage, disclosure by transmission, dissemination or opening information by any means, alignment or combination, restriction, erasure or destruction.

 Determining participants: data controllers and data processors